 Maud is straddling the delicate line between religious fervor and psychosis, and that line is beginning to blur in increasingly devastating ways.

 With spellbinding performances from Morfydd Clark and Jennifer Ehle, this startling debut feature from Rose Glass is beautiful, harrowing, and uncompromising.
 A female-driven tour-de-force, it’s the kind of haunting revelation that lingers long after the shocking gut-punch of an ending.

 What would you do if you found yourself at the apex of centripetal darkness?
 The Night House poses this very question through the eyes of its bereaved protagonist, Beth.
 Every act of the film exposes a different wound of the human condition, from grief and betrayal to loneliness, confusion, and finally — to the most dreadful concept of them all — nothingness.
 The Night House deftly subverts the tropes of a typical ghost story at every turn, offering a new perspective on the many ways in which grief and the great unknown can haunt us.

-The beauty of this film is in the many ways in which it terrifies viewers, inspiring cautious over-the-shoulder glances and existential dread in one fell swoop.
+The beauty of this supernatural horror film is in the many ways in which it terrifies viewers, inspiring cautious, over-the-shoulder glances and existential dread in one fell swoop.
 It’s not enough to simply elevate the heart rate.
 The Night House, fueled by nuanced writing and exceptional performances, is here to tap into primal fears with fresh and stylized execution.
-When it comes to this movie, the less you know the better.
+When it comes to this movie, the less you know, the better.
 Experience this haunted house alongside Beth so you can witness and conquer, the power of unresolved trauma and uncontended fear in real-time.
 You certainly won’t regret it.